brshallo/piececor/README.md

-See [Generalized additive models via mgcv](https://parsnip.tidymodels.org/reference/details_gen_additive_mod_mgcv.html) and associated reference pages for more details on parsnip interface.
+See [Generalized additive models via mgcv](https://parsnip.tidymodels.org/reference/details_gen_additive_mod_mgcv.html) and associated reference pages for more details on parsnip interfaces.

 ## `cor_function`

-Say you want to measure Pearson’s rather than Spearman’s correlation coefficient across observation segments, you could use the `cor_function` argument to change the lambda function:
+Say you want to measure Pearson’s rather than Spearman’s correlation coefficient on segments, you could use the `cor_function` argument to change the lambda function:

 ``` r
 piecewise_cors(